Is Mezzanine Financing Right for Your Mid-Sized Company?

 On the lenders’ side, issuing mezzanine debt allows them to participate in equity upside through warrants or otherwise, which increases the lender’s interest in the success of the company.
 As a result, lenders are likely to be more flexible as new financing needs or covenant challenges arise.

-What are the drawbacks to mezzanine financing?
+What are the drawbacks to mezzanine funding?

-As good as it can be, let’s not forget about the high interest associated with mezzanine finance.
+As good as it can be, let’s not forget about the high interest associated with mezzanine loans.
 PIK accumulates on the principal and therefore is subject to compounding interest costs.
 The longer borrowers are using the mezzanine debt instead of converting it to a lower-interest debt, the more interest the borrowers will be paying at the end.

 Also, mezzanine term loans come with substantial prepayment penalties, meaning that if the borrowers pay it off early, they might need to pay out all the interest that would have been due to the lender.